Broadcast Pioneers member Jere Sullivan

 In 1988, Sullivan returned to Philadelphia to program WSNI-FM and WPGR-AM, working once again with legends Broadcast Pioneers' Hall of Fame inductee Jerry Blavat, Broadcast Pioneers member Don Cannon, Broadcast Pioneers' Hall of Fame inductee Hy Lit and many of Philadelphia’s most talented personalities.

-Jere is currently the Director of Traffic Operations for Traffic.com, Inc., where he continues to work with many of the country’s most talented television and radio news and traffic anchors.
+At the time of his death, on Tuesday, December 9, 2008, Jere was the Vice-President of Operations for Traffic.com, Inc., where he continued to work with many of the country’s most talented television and radio news and traffic anchors.
+Jere suffered from two hear attacks in 2008, the second was fatal.

 From the official archives of the Broadcast Pioneers of Philadelphia